 “Truly I tell you, in no one in Israel have I found such faith.
 I tell you, many will come from east and west and will take their places at the banquet with Abraham and Isaac and Jacob in the kingdom of heaven, while the heirs of the kingdom will be thrown into the outer darkness, where there will be weeping and gnashing of teeth.”

-We can contrast this with verses found elsewhere in Luke:
+We can contrast this with material found elsewhere in the gospel of Luke:

 There will be weeping and gnashing of teeth when you see Abraham and Isaac and Jacob and all the prophets in the kingdom of God, and you yourselves thrown out.
 Then people will come from east and west, from north and south, and take their places at the banquet in the kingdom of God.
 Indeed, some are last who will be first, and some are first who will be last.”